shaunlusk/RuneTransmutation/README.md

 **__Tips:__**
   Each level increases difficulty by adding additional rune symbols, or colors, that can pop up.
 Higher levels will require each board tile to be transmuted multiple times.

+A current version of the game is hosted at https://shaunlusk.github.io/RuneTransmutation